fluree/docs.flur.ee/content/using_from_app.md

 To delete/retract an entire entity, use the `_id` key along with only `"_action": "delete"`.
 To delete only specific values within an entity, specify the key/value combinations.

-The keys can contain the full attribute name including the namespace, i.e. `chat/message` or you can leave off the namespace if it is the same as the stream the entity is within. i.e. when the entity is within the `chat` stream, just `message` can be used which is translated to `chat/message` by Fluree.
+The keys can contain the full attribute name including the namespace, i.e. `chat/message` or you can leave off the namespace if it is the same as the collection the entity is within. i.e. when the entity is within the `chat` collection, just `message` can be used which is translated to `chat/message` by Fluree.

 Curl example: